One Voice. One Community.

 Our agenda is still being developed as we monitor various items of relevance to our membership related to public policy and funding streams.

 ... the things we care about and are trying to change

-We’re advocating for changes that will put more young adults to work, helping our members to match business needs with trained workers, developing programs that will integrate new Americans into the workforce, and pushing for an increase in the minimum wage.
+We want an opportunity to earn a living for anyone who is able to work.
+We’re helping our members match business needs with trained workers, developing programs that will integrate new Americans into the workforce, and pushing for an increase in the minimum wage.

 We want all children grow up in an environment that prepares them for success.
 We’re ensuring that Central Ohio prepares its children by providing early education opportunities, out-of-school programming, summer learning activities, and outstanding mentoring programs.

 We want a community that promotes healthy living and provides extraordinary treatment.
 We’re building Franklin County’s capacity to serve the oncoming wave of aging baby boomers, pushing for reforms that would allow our members to keep up with the demand created by Medicaid expansion, and ensure that Franklin County residents have access to an adequate amount of addiction prevention and recovery supports that insurance will not cover.